ngawang57/gdc-training-1/ansible/README.md

 ```

 ## 2. Clone this repository
-Clone this repository into your home directory on the lab server `172.31.33.124`:
+Clone this repository into your home directory on the lab server:
 ```
 cd
 git clone https://github.com/lungtendo/gdc-training